exercism/legacy-docs/language-tracks/configuration/exercises.md

 ## Deprecating exercises

-Exercises can be deprecated, in which case they must have the following:
+Deleting an exercise is a destructive action it would delete all users' solutions to that exercise.
+Instead, we allow exercises to be deprecated, users who have completed the exercise can access their existing solutions, those who have not will not see or be able to start the exercise.

+Deprecated exercises must have the following set in `config.json`:

 - **uuid**
 - **slug**
 - **deprecated** (boolean, true)

-All other fields in deprecated exercises can be deleted.
+All other fields in deperecated exercises should remain as is.

 [configlet]: /language-tracks/configuration/configlet.md
 [topics]: https://github.com/exercism/problem-specifications/blob/master/TOPICS.txt